AMBER Alert issued for 2 children abducted by mother out of western North Carolina

 Annsleigh is about 2-feet tall and weighs 25 pounds.
 She is described as having brown hair and brown eyes.
 She was last seen wearing a green shirt with gold graphics and cream-colored pants.

-Authorities said they believe the two are traveling with 25-year-old mother Amanda J. Redmon, their alleged abductor, who is described as 5-feet 5-inches tall and weighing 130 pounds.
+Authorities said they believe the two children are traveling to Augusta, Georgia with 25-year-old mother Amanda J. Redmon, their alleged abductor, who is described as 5-feet 5-inches tall and weighing 130 pounds.
 She is described as having brown hair and brown eyes.
 Amanda was last seen wearing a beige sweater, multicolored leggings and brown boots.

 Anyone with information on the two children's whereabouts is asked to contact the Iredell County Sheriff's Office at (704) 878-3100 or call 911.